★ BEST INVESTING TOOLS COMPARISON ★

 Does Letters and Reviews or Stock Analysis have real-time data?

-Stock Analysis offers real-time data feeds, which is essential for active traders.
-Letters and Reviews uses delayed or end-of-day data, which works fine for longer-term investors who don't need up-to-the-second quotes.
+Stock Analysis offers real-time data, which matters if you trade actively.
+Letters and Reviews runs on delayed or end-of-day data, which is perfectly fine for longer-term investors who don't live and die by the tick.

 Can I export data from Letters and Reviews and Stock Analysis?

-Stock Analysis supports data exports to CSV, and Excel.
-Letters and Reviews has more limited export options.
+Stock Analysis exports to CSV and Excel.
+Letters and Reviews is stingier about getting data out.

-Stock Analysis includes a stock screener for finding investment ideas.
-Letters and Reviews focuses on other analytical tools.
+Stock Analysis has a stock screener for surfacing ideas; Letters and Reviews doesn't, and focuses its energy elsewhere.

 Can I track my portfolio with Letters and Reviews or Stock Analysis?